kyleko1234/myEasyLedger/rest_api/Documentation/LineItem/Contents/Retrieve All LineItems for an Account Subtype.md

 ### Retrieve All LineItems for an Account Subtype
 Endpoint: `GET /accountSubtype/{id}/lineItem?page={i}&size={j}`

+Authorization: Specified account subtype must belong to an organization which includes the requesting user.

 Retrieves all LineItems belonging to account subtype with id {id}.
 Paginated server-side.
 ___
 #### Request Body Parameters